top of page

 6. Certain drugs,

-7. Sedentary life with a lack of adequate exercise,
+7. A sedentary life with a lack of adequate exercise,

 8. Fast food and an eating habit where plenty of saturated and trans fat is taken,